Turn any topic into a live classroom quiz

 Main Activity (25 minutes):

-2. Show students more picture cards or visuals of city features and discuss their purpose and function.
+2. Show students more picture cards or visuals of city features and ask them to identify each one.
+Discuss the purpose and function of each feature.

-3. Engage students in a class discussion about the similarities and differences between living in a city and living in other areas.
+3. Engage students in a class discussion about the similarities and differences between living in a city and living in other areas (e.g., rural areas, suburbs).
+Write their responses on chart paper.

 4. Divide the class into small groups and provide each group with construction paper and crayons.